• Skip to primary navigation

 • 1 ½ lb Yukon gold potatoes diced into 1-2' cubes

-• 2 tablespoon butter cut into 6 pats
+• 2 tablespoon butter cut into 6 pats, 1 per thigh

 Instructions

-• Season chicken thighs - Coat the chicken thighs and garlic in remaining ¼ cup of olive oil and rub the oil into the thighs.
-Season each thigh with the remaining kosher salt, black pepper, garlic powder, and herbs.
+• Season chicken - Coat the chicken thighs in remaining 3 tablespoons of olive oil and rub into the thighs.
+Season each thigh with kosher salt and black pepper.

-• Bake chicken - Place the baker on the middle rack in the oven and cook for 50-55 minutes, or until the skin is golden and the internal temperature of the chicken is 165°F.
+• Bake chicken - Bake covered for 30 minutes, remove the cover, then bake for an additional 30-40 minutes, or until the skin is golden and the internal temperature of the chicken is 165°F.

 Notes